RSET-CSE-DEPARTMENT/RSET2020-24-S6/beta/VirtualSliders/readme.md

 By combining entertainment with therapeutic benefits, this project contributes to computer vision advancements and medical rehabilitation practices, showcasing the potential of leveraging real-time hand tracking to enhance traditional tabletop games.
+This project is a combined effort done by Jonathan Antony, Joel Johnson, Krishnadas Balachandran and Joel Joseph Justin of class CSBeta Batch 2024, Rajagiri School of Engineering and Technology, Kakkanad.

 ## Video Demonstration
-The folllowing link contains video demonstration of our project, note that it is a Hand Recording, which was done so to demonstrate the Multiplayer capabilities of the Project.
+The folllowing link contains video demonstration of our project, note that it is a Hand Recording, which was done so to demonstrate the Multiplayer and networking capabilities of the Project.
 Link: https://youtu.be/WJ4CdqWIDJs